Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-The average insurance rates for a Toyota Corolla are $1,374 a year for full coverage insurance.
-Comprehensive costs approximately $282 each year, collision costs $536, and liability insurance is estimated at $398.
-A liability-only policy costs approximately $460 a year, with high-risk insurance costing around $2,982.
-Teenage drivers cost the most to insure at $5,156 a year or more.
+The average insurance rates for a Toyota Corolla are $1,374 a year with full coverage.
+Comprehensive costs an estimated $282 a year, collision costs $536, and liability is $398.
+A liability-only policy costs around $460 a year, with high-risk insurance costing around $2,982.
+Teens cost the most to insure at $5,156 a year or more.

 Average premium for full coverage: $1,374